A dog that is kept for the purpose of guarding non-residential premises is automatically a dangerous dog under the Domestic Animals Act 1994.

 can be imposed on owners.

-Where the owner of a dog is under the age of 18 years, the parent or guardian of that owner will be deemed the legal owner of the dog and subject to any penalties/prosecutions.
+Where the owner of a dog is under the age of 18 years, the parent or guardian of that owner will be deemed the legal owner of the dog and subject to any penalties or prosecutions.

-The owner of the dog must ensure that the animal is implanted with an ISO microchip in accordance with the Regulations (unless already microchipped prior to 20 May 2003).
+The owner of the dog must ensure that the animal is implanted with an ISO microchip in line with the Regulations (unless already microchipped prior to 20 May 2003).

-This means that at all times, whether on the owners property or not, a dangerous dog can be recognised from a distance, warning a person of the potential danger of the dog.
+This means that at all times, whether on the owner's property or not, a dangerous dog can be recognised from a distance.
+This warns a person of the potential danger of the dog.

 Collars for dangerous dogs must: